autumn-mck/site-astro/src/content/markdownPosts/changelog/index.md

 # Changelog

 Redesigning a site is fun!
 It gives me a chance to try out some new ideas, and see how the browser landscape has changed since I last looked.

-(I've also just noticed that this reveals I've not changed the photo of myself since the very first version yet, whoops!
-I don't take photos of myself very often, but I've a couple interesting ideas for what would make a good new one)

 Here's how this site has changed over time:

 ## v2 - Astro - 2024